CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/overview.md

 ## Access

-After logging in to AppEngine, you can access the Analytical Page by:
+After logging in to CompuTec AppEngine, you can access the Analytical Page by:

 Clicking the icon located at the upper-right corner of the window and navigate through the plugin (In the below example, MO360 has been taken as a reference for analyzing Manufacturing Order transactions):